-[usually: before a noun] constant, regular, or habitual:a steady customer at the diner.
+- constant, regular, or habitual:[usually: before a noun]a steady customer at the diner.

 not easily disturbed;

 not weakening or lessening:a steady hand.

 - settled or sober, as a person or habits:a steady pupil who does his work on time.

 - (used to urge someone or an animal to calm down or be under control):Whoa, steady, big fellow!

-Informal Termsa person with whom one has a romantic relationship;
+- Informal Termsa person with whom one has a romantic relationship;

 a boyfriend or girlfriend:That's his steady; you can't dance with her!